We have advice for anyone having their boat examined concerning the precautions related to COVID-19

 I have a new BSS Certification, will my navigation authority want a copy?

-It may request a copy of the Certification report, but nearly all the participating navigation authorities have direct access to the BSS database so they may need nothing from you, or they may simply ask for the BSS Certification number and relevent examination and expiry dates.
+It may request a copy of the Certification report, but nearly all the participating navigation authorities have direct access to the BSS database so they may need nothing from you, or they may simply ask for the BSS Certification number and relevant examination and expiry dates.

 Please ask your navigation authority registration or customer services team.